mdkrog/conteu.com/README.md

   * Featured
   * Checkout and Order confirmation
   * Shipping logic
-  * Thumbnail images
+  √ Thumbnail images
     - and define image sizes

 * Contents (3hrs)
 !!! * swiping
+- contents text and words by

 * Other Pages (2.5hrs)
   * Footer
   * bolding and highlight of selected
   * date

-* Story Pages
-  - style components
-  - background - color?
-  - page nav padding
-  - remove contents_layout

 * Viewpoint coming soon (0.5hrs)